awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 + BGP propagated routes from a Site\-to\-Site VPN connection
 + For matching prefixes where each Site\-to\-Site VPN connection uses BGP, the AS PATH is compared and the prefix with the shortest AS PATH is preferred\.
 **Note**
 We do not recommend using AS PATH prepending, to ensure that both tunnels have equal AS PATH\.
+This helps to ensure that the multi\-exit discriminator \(MED\) value that we set on a tunnel during [VPN tunnel endpoint updates](#routing-vpn-tunnel-updates) is used to determine tunnel priority\.
 + When the AS PATHs are the same length and if the first AS in the AS\_SEQUENCE is the same across multiple paths, multi\-exit discriminators \(MEDs\) are compared\.
 The path with the lowest MED value is preferred\.

 Route priority is affected during [VPN tunnel endpoint updates](#routing-vpn-tunnel-updates)\.